phantomics/april/README.md

 ## Automatic Installation

 April is supplied by the Quicklisp library manager, so the easiest way to install April is through Quicklisp.
-To do so:
+April depends on Common Lisp, ASDF and Quicklisp.
+It has been tested with Steel Bank Common Lisp (SBCL), Clozure Common Lisp (CCL), Embeddable Common Lisp (ECL), Armed Bear Common Lisp (ABCL) and LispWorks.

+**Note:** Some special configuration may be needed to use April with the LispWorks IDE due to the use of UTF-8 characters.
+[Click here for a guide to configuring LispWorks for compatibility with April.](./lispworks-howto.md) Currently April can only be used with the LispWorks IDE, not the CLI environment, as the LispWorks CLI edition does not support UTF-8.

+To install April with Quicklisp, evaluate:

 ```lisp
 (ql:quickload 'april)